 As long as happiness is still a goal and a destination, that long we still don’t know the truth and that long we continue to suffer.

 The longer you keep on ignoring our true nature, living in the stone age we are stuck living in a vacuum and true happiness and freedom always a dream can never be ours.

 As timeless as the Self Atman so are the Upanishadic teachings of Self-knowledge – Atma Vidya आत्मा विद्या

-Absolutely rational, upanishadic wisdom takes away the responsibility of unraveling the mysteries of creation from mathematics, physics, science and chemistry etc.
+Absolutely rational, upanishadic wisdom reveals and unravels the true mystery of creation that is yourself, takes away that responsibility from mathematics, physics, science and chemistry etc.